-cultural weed treatment: Refers to any technique that involves maintaining field conditions such that weeds are less likely to become established and/or increase in number.
+cultural control (also referred to as cultural weed treatment): Refers to any technique that involves maintaining field conditions such that weeds are less likely to become established and/or increase in number.
 Examples of cultural weed control would be avoiding overgrazing of rangeland, using well-adapted competitive forage species, and maintaining good soil fertility.